The Death Zone: Why 50–80 lb Products Destroy Shipping Margins

 ShippingCow addresses the Death Zone through two mechanisms, not just one.

-The DIM 225 divisor handles the billable weight problem.
-But zone-skip routing handles the zone amplification problem.
+Right-sizing the billable weight is one half.
+Zone-skip routing handles the other half — the zone amplification problem.

 Instead of shipping from your location (or a single warehouse) to customers across the country, we trunk inventory to three injection points: New Jersey, Texas, and California.
 From there, packages enter the carrier network at Zone ≤ 4 for the vast majority of US ZIP codes.